 top of page

-HOLIDAY PUMPKIN 2.0: The cat came back as pumpkin prosciutto gnocchi
+HOLIDAY PUMPKIN 2.0: The cat came back as pumpkin gnocchi and more

 Don't waste the pumpkins you have hanging around the house post-Hallowe'en — roast them and use that healthy orange flesh in some favourite recipes!